GaloisInc/grease/doc/memory-model.md

   trigger the bug isn't actually feasible at any of the callsites to the function under analysis.
-- On the other hand, if GREASE doesn't initialize global variables at all, any loads from them (that aren't preceeded by writes made by the function under analysis or its callees) will fail.
+- On the other hand, if GREASE doesn't initialize global variables at all, any loads from them (that aren't preceded by writes made by the function under analysis or its callees) will fail.
 As mutable global variables are pervasive, this would lead to a significant lack of coverage.